douglassquirrel/clibook/README.md

  The expiry date from the resulting JSON is a Unix timestamp.

-7. Store the token in a file called '.clibook-token' in your home directory.
+7. Store the token in a file called `.clibook-token` in your home directory.